US Fed cuts key interest rate to 'insure' against global uncertainties

 The move to ease the cost of borrowing was well telegraphed as meant to "insure" against risks washing onto American shores from abroad but financial markets were whipsawed by confusion over whether another cut would be coming.

+However, Trump - who had been loudly calling for a rate cut - wasted no time in attacking on Twitter, saying the move fell far short of the "aggressive rate-cutting cycle" he wanted.

-The target for the federal funds rate is now 2.0-2.25 per cent, 25 basis points lower, and the central bank vowed to "act as appropriate to sustain the expansion."
+The target for the federal funds rate is now 2.0 per cent to 2.25 per cent, 25 basis points lower, and the central bank vowed to "act as appropriate to sustain the expansion".

 It was a quick turnaround for the Fed, coming after four rate increases last year - the last one in December.